Corporation Tax: management expenses: capital exclusion - periods starting on or after 1 April 2004

 The capital/revenue divide applies across all heads of charge.
 See BIM35000 onwards for details of this issue in the Case I context.

 The fact that the investments of a company with investment business are likely to be held on capital account does not create a presumption that the expenses of managing those investments are themselves capital.
-Ordinary recurring expenditure which otherwise satisfies the tests in Section 75 is very unlikely to be of a capital nature.
-For example, we would generally expect regular, ongoing costs of employment of staff in a department managing a company’s investments to be non-capital.
+Ordinary recurring expenditure which otherwise satisfies the tests in Section 1219 is very unlikely to be of a capital nature.
+For example, we would generally expect regular, ongoing costs of employment of staff in a department managing a company’s investment business to be non-capital.

 For details of where the capital/revenue divide might fall in the context of acquisitions and disposals, see CTM08260.